-As a business leader, you have probably come across those individuals who are naturally gifted in their field and can catch on to a job role quite quickly, versus those who had to work hard to get where they are.
+As a business leader, you have probably come across those individuals who are naturally gifted in their field and can catch on to a job role quite quickly.
+You may also have encountered those who had to work hard to get where they are.
 Which one would you want to hire for your company?
-Would you hire a person who is naturally talented; one who wouldn’t let you down with their ability to catch on to a job and not be afraid of learning new things?
-On the other hand, would you want to hire someone who is determined and knows what it’s like to put in a lot of effort to get the job done?
-They may take longer to catch on, but you can be sure that hard work and great effort do not scare them away.
+Would you hire a person who has the ability to catch on to a job quickly.
+Or, would you want to hire someone who is determined and knows what it’s like to put in a lot of effort to get the job done?

-How does one choose which person is the right fit for their company?
+So, which quality should you look for when hiring?
 Here is a look into those two different kinds of individuals, and what their qualities could bring to your business and brand.

 The Naturally Talented Individual

-This is the individual who is extremely knowledgeable, without spending many hours studying books or their notes.
-It is like they have eidetic capabilities, where all it takes is to hear it once and it’s immediately ingrained in their memory.
 Many naturally gifted individuals don’t miss a beat.
-They aren’t deterred by new ventures, and the learning curve is fairly high as they are able to catch on, and stay on top of their duties without too much worry about their understanding capabilities.
+They aren’t deterred by new ventures and the learning curve is fairly high.
+They are also able to catch on quickly and stay on top of their duties without too much worry about their understanding capabilities.

-If you choose to hire someone whose transcript is quite impressive with high grades, be sure to understand their work ethic.
-This is not to say that someone you hire who is naturally talented lacks the ability to work hard, they just may not have faced something that they deem challenging.
+If you choose to hire someone whose transcript is quite impressive with high grades and natural talent, be sure to understand their work ethic.
+This is not to say that someone you hire who is naturally talented lacks the ability to work hard.
+They just may not have faced something that they deem challenging.
 While others may have studied for hours or spend countless days writing a paper, they may have used half the time and gotten the same or a better grade in comparison.

 The Hard Worker

-This person, while they may not have gotten straight A’s, worked hard to get where they are.
+work ethic refers to an individual’s attitude towards work, including their discipline, motivation, and dedication to the job.
 This isn’t to say that they lack intellect, just like those who are gifted lack effort.
 These individuals have a better understanding of what it’s like to face a challenging situation, and to put in no less than 100% effort.
 If they fail to prepare, in essence, they are preparing to fail.
-They know this more than anymore, and have reaped the punishment for failing to work hard on an assignment or a test.